nsidc/qgreenland/doc/CONTRIBUTING.md

 Creating a "Release" in GitHub will trigger archival of our code in Zenodo and issuance of a new DOI.
 Do _not_ create a "Release" in GitHub until a new version of the package has been successfully built and pushed to mirrors.

-# Troubleshooting

-## QGIS won't start on OSX Catalina

-QGIS is currently not "notarized" for Mac OSX.
-If you receive `The developer of this app needs to update it to work with this version of macOS.
-Contact the developer for more information.`, then, in your OSX menus, try:

-- "Security and Privacy"
-- "Allow apps downloaded from..."
-- "App Store and identified developers"
-- Locate QGIS here and select "Open anyway"